Appalachian Escape

 We understand that accidents do happen after all we are all human.
 Though as unintentional as accidents are, there is a cost to rectify their results.
 We believe the Limited Damage Waiver is the most practical method for both our Guest and Property Owners alike to provide for those expenses.

-• Provide Security Deposit: (As an option to purchasing LDW) Guest may choose to provide a refundable (less damages) security deposit of $600.00 on credit or debit card at check-in.
+• Provide Security Deposit: (As an option to purchasing LDW) Guest may choose to provide a refundable (less damages) security deposit of $600.00 on credit or debit card.
 Security deposit will be refunded once the property has been fully inspected upon guest’s departure and cleared of all damages.
 North Carolina Law allows 30 days from departure date to inspect for damages and billed to Guest’s account.
 If damages exceed the Security Deposit amount, tenant will be responsible for the entire amount and the remaining cost will be charged to the tenant’s card on file.
 Carolina Mountain Vacations will refund security deposit (minus before mentioned expenses if necessary) within 45 days of tenant departure in accordance with NC law.

 Cancellations with short notice are unfair to both Carolina Mountain Vacations as well as the Cabin owner.